logicmonitor/k8s-argus/docs/source/content/docs/monitoring.md

 2. **Referencing hostname and IP addresses:**
   Most LogicMonitor DataSources use ##HOSTNAME## to reference the IP, DNS, or system name for data collection.
   This leverages the *system.hostname* property value in LogicMonitor.
-  Argus sets both *system.hostname* and *system.ips* to the Pod IP except host network enabled Pods.
+  Argus sets both *system.hostname* and *system.ips* to the Pod IP except hostNetwork enabled Pods.
 Argus sets *system.hostname* to the Pod name for hostNetwork enabled Pods.
   As such, DataSources that monitor applications running in Kubernetes should use ##system.ips## instead of ##HOSTNAME##.